 When homes decrease in value, people stay put.
 Many are unable to move due to a lack of equity or can’t afford the sale and moving costs.
 But if homeowners need a change, will they recoup any of their costs if they remodel?

-Earlier this year, the National Association of Realtors (NAR) released their annual Remodeling “Cost vs. Value Report” 2009-2010.
-It contains statistics on the estimated amount the cost of certain midrange and high end remodeling projects will be recouped upon a future sale.
-The good news is that according to the Report, it appears that homeowners will still do well if they do decide to make certain improvements.
+Remodeling Magazine’s Cost vs. Value Report contains statistics on the estimated amount the cost of certain midrange and high end remodeling projects will be recouped upon a future sale.
+The good news is through the bad times of 2009-10, the Report showed that homeowners still did well if they decided to make certain improvements.

 The data is grouped into Additions, Remodeling and Replacements, with the job cost and estimated resale value given for each item in those categories.
 The cost data is produced by a computer program, with the resale figures provided by Realtors.
 The Report is also divided by region.
 Arizona is in the Mountain area, which includes Colorado, Nevada and other northern mountain states.

 According to the Report, upgrading kitchens and bathrooms are still a smart bet.
 The percent of cost recouped in Arizona on a major kitchen remodel is 73%, and a minor one is 76.6%.
 A bathroom remodel will recoup 70.4%.